httpjamesm/small-world-rs/readme.md

 # small-world-rs

-small-world-rs is an HNSW vector database written in Rust.
+small-world-rs is an HNSW vector index written in Rust.

 ## Features